yaci/generate-jmeter-graphs/README.md

 `File ... cannot be loaded because running scripts is disabled on this system.`
 You need to allow PS to run scripts first by executing
 `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`

+4. Problems with viewing saveservice.properties file in Windows' Notepad
+On Windows you won't be able to edit the file in Notepad because the file uses unix line endings.
+I can only hope that everyone is using [Notepad++](https://notepad-plus-plus.org/) so this won't be an issue.